How To Make The Perfect Custard

 2 tablespoons organic maple syrup or 1 tablespoon honey

-1 tablespoons cornflour or kudzu
+1 tablespoon cornflour or kudzu

 Heat milk in a saucepan with vanilla and honey and bring to almost boiling point, then remove from the heat.